How to Add Attachment to an Email on iPhone

 💡 If you need help with storage limits when sending images, here’s how to send large files via Gmail without hitting the cap.

-How to Attach File to Email on iPhone Gmail
+How to Attach File to Email on iPhone in Gmail

 Here’s how to attach file to email on iPhone through Gmail: